0x09/resdet/README.md

 ### Video
 For compressed video stills, the best results can be gotten by choosing a highly detailed keyframe with a low quantizer.
 Single-frame yuv4mpeg streams are preferred over png screenshots for videos with chroma subsampling as it preserves the separation of the chroma planes.
 Some ways to obtain a y4m frame:

-FFmpeg/avconv: `ffmpeg -i source -ss timestamp -vframes 1 -pix_fmt yuv420p image.y4m`
+FFmpeg: `ffmpeg -i source -ss timestamp -vframes 1 -pix_fmt yuv420p image.y4m`

 mpv:  `mpv --start timestamp --frames 1 --vf format=yuv420p -o image.y4m source`